makkun/Z2PolynomialFactor/README.md

 # Z2PolynomialFactor
 A Program in c++ to do the factorization of polynomials in Z2 ( GF(2) ) It use binaries as a representation for polynomials and Berlekamp factorization algorithm.

+I just posted because of the work it gave me.